compmonks/HI-pfs/README.md

        `cloudflared tunnel login`
      the browser should open to your account, then login
    - On `Authorize Clouflare Tunnel`, choose your domain and click `Authorize`.
 You should see a confirmation message after a few seconds.
 Then close the browser
-   - create a tunnel in your console\
+   - create a tunnel in your console (the tunnel name also depends of your node name)\
-     `cloudflared tunnel create ipfs-tunnel`
+     `cloudflared tunnel create ipfs-node-00`
    - create a directory if it does not exist\
      `sudo mkdir -p /etc/cloudflared`
    - create a config file\